sofiawallq/vintage-corner/README.md

 I also planned on having checkboxed for accepting the Privacy Policy on both the Sign up page and in the footer included in the newsletter sign-up form, but once again trouble emerged and I felt I didn't have the time to fix it.
 So again i really want them present because I know how important they are.

+- There is an issue with the CSS rules on some Samsung phones that use the Android Internet Browser, some of the colours get inverted som the colour scheme is alot darker in those browsers.
+It still works but it doesn't look like I intended, so I will have to dig deeper into that.

+- For some reason blue colour remain on some links when clicked in the deployed version, but since that's just an aesthetic issue I'll leave it for now.

 ## Deployment